 - > Further audit(s) can be planned immediately by ISCC to investigate whether it was an isolated incident or a general way of working, but one single assessment can also result in this classification. - > The CB must implement corrections/corrective actions immediately. - Individual auditors may be suspended from conducting further ISCC audits. - > The CB reports to ISCC on its immediate actions for improving its performance.
-ISCC can further assess improvement measures and impose appropriate measures to ensure future compliance with the ISCC requirements.
+ISCC can further assess improvement

-- > A Red Card may be issued as specified in chapter 10.3.
-If unacceptable performance is detected repeatedly, this may lead to the termination of the certification agreement between the CB and ISCC. - In case of verified fraud, ISCC may terminate the cooperation agreement with the CB as specified in chapter 10.3
+- measures and impose appropriate measures to ensure future compliance with the ISCC requirements. - A Red Card may be issued as specified in chapter 11.3.
+If unacceptable performance is detected repeatedly, this may lead to the termination of the certification agreement between the CB and ISCC. - > In case of verified fraud, ISCC may terminate the cooperation agreement with the CB as specified in chapter 11.3

-12 Internal Monitoring
+13 Internal Monitoring

-ISCC continuously monitors and documents the compliance of system users and CBs internally.
+ISCC continuously monitors and documents the compliance of system users and CBs internally in order to improve the credibility of the claims made in the framework of CORSIA.
 The internal monitoring of ISCC consists of four pillars: